saad-mh/bloop/README.md

 The following features are present in the UI but **do not work yet** and will be implemented later:

-- ❌ Notifications / reminders
+- [x] Notifications / reminders
-- ❌ Tags page and tag-based filtering
+- [ ] Tags page and tag-based filtering

 Everything else in the app works as intended.